serverlessworkflow/specification/specification.md

 If `object` type, it provides the ability to set the workflow starting state name, as well as the `schedule` property.

 The `schedule` property allows to define scheduled workflow instance creation.
 Scheduled starts have two different choices.
-You can a repeating interval or cron-based schedule at which a workflow instance **should** be created (automatically).
+You can define a repeating interval or cron-based schedule at which a workflow instance **should** be created (automatically).

-You can also define cron-based scheduled starts, which allow to define periodically started workflow instances based on a [cron](http://crontab.org/) definition.
+You can also define cron-based scheduled starts, which allows you to specify periodically started workflow instances based on a [cron](http://crontab.org/) definition.
 Cron-based scheduled starts can handle absolute time intervals (i.e., not calculated in respect to some particular point in time).
 One use case for cron-based scheduled starts is a workflow that performs periodical data batch processing.
 In this case we could use a cron definition